-Contact a Lake Worth Personal Injury Lawyer to Discuss Your Car Accident Case in Florida
+Contact a Fort Lauderdale Personal Injury Lawyer to Discuss Your Car Accident Case in Florida

 Did you or a loved one sustain serious injuries due to a car accident in Florida?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
-The skilled attorneys at Gonzalez & Cartwright, P.A. represent clients injured because of a car accident in Lake Worth, Pompano Beach, Boynton Beach, Fort Lauderdale, and throughout Florida.
-Call 561-533-0345 or fill out our online contact form to schedule a free consultation about your case.
-We have an office conveniently located at 813 Lucerne Ave, Lake Worth, FL 33460 as well as offices in Pompano Beach.
+The skilled attorneys at Gonzalez & Cartwright, P.A. represent clients injured because of car accidents in Davie, Boca Raton, Sunrise, Plantation, and throughout Florida.
+Call 561-898-0497 or fill out our online contact form to schedule a free consultation about your case.
+We have an office conveniently located at 813 Lucerne Ave., Lake Worth, FL 33460, as well as offices in Pompano Beach.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.